ncatlab/nlab-content/pages/22653.md

 $$

 \end{prop}
-This is stated on the [Wikipedia page](https://en.wikipedia.org/wiki/Jucys%E2%80%93Murphy_element), attributed to Jucys but without explicit reference.
+This is attributed on the [Wikipedia page](https://en.wikipedia.org/wiki/Jucys%E2%80%93Murphy_element), Jucys but without explicit reference.
 Possibly due to [Jucys 71](#Jucys71).

 \begin{proof}